monyslim/MERN_Todo_app/README.md

 The API base URL was changed to the Invoke URL of the API Gateway created in the backend setup.
 This is done using environment variables *(REACT_APP_API_BASE_URL)* in a .env file.

--Environment Variables (.env):
+- Environment Variables (.env):

-    -A *.env *file is used to manage the API Gateway URL.
+    - A *.env *file is used to manage the API Gateway URL.
 React apps can read environment variables prefixed with REACT_APP_.

 ## Steps to Deploy Frontend on AWS S3
 1. Set Up .env File:
     - In the root of your React project, create a .env file to store the API Gateway URL:
-    '''bash

     REACT_APP_API_BASE_URL=https://your-api-gateway-url.amazonaws.com/production
-    '''

 2. Build the React App:
-    - Run the following command to build the production-ready version of the app:
+    - Run the following command to build the production-ready version of the app: npm run build
-    '''bash
-    npm run build
-    '''
     This will generate a build folder with optimized static files for deployment.
 3. Create an S3 Bucket:
 - Go to the AWS S3 console and create a new bucket for hosting the frontend.